 The Reorganization would result in substantial dilution of the interests of GTC's current shareholders in GTC and its equity.
-Based upon a GTC Average Closing Price of \$2.74 per share and the number of shares outstanding as of the respective record dates for the Special Meetings, 33,866,183 shares of GTC Common Stock would be issued to GFP, Tube Turns and Bell shareholders in the Reorganization (before the elimination of fractional shares).
+Based upon a GTC Average Closing Price of \$3.53 per share and assuming the GFP Cash Contribution is \$4,500,000, the number of shares outstanding as of the respective record dates for the Special Meetings, 30,826,817 shares of GTC Common Stock would be issued to GFP, Tube Turns and Bell shareholders in the Reorganization (excluding shares to be issued under option and before the elimination of fractional shares).
 The shares of GTC Common Stock owned by GFP prior to the Reorganization will be canceled.
-Based upon the number of outstanding shares of GTC Common Stock, GFP Common Stock, Tube Turns Common Stock and Bell Common Stock as of the respective record dates, and assuming conversion of the GTC Preferred Stock held by GFP into GTC Common Stock prior to the effectiveness of the Reorganization, the number of shares beneficially owned by the Gill Family will represent approximately 89.4% of the 37,047,187 shares of GTC Common Stock to be outstanding after the Reorganization as compared to approximately 82.6% of the 18,245,629 shares of GTC Common Stock outstanding prior to the Reorganization, assuming conversion of the GTC Preferred Stock.
+Based upon the number of outstanding shares of GTC Common Stock, GFP Common Stock, Tube Turns Common Stock and Bell Common Stock as of the respective record dates, and assuming conversion of the GTC Preferred Stock held by GFP into GTC Common Stock prior to the effectiveness of the Reorganization, the number of shares beneficially owned by the Gill Family will represent approximately 88.9% of the 34,021,053 shares of GTC Common Stock to be outstanding after the Reorganization as compared to approximately 82.5% of the 18,258,861 shares of GTC Common Stock outstanding prior to the Reorganization, assuming conversion of the GTC Preferred

+Stock.
 Accordingly, the aggregate percentage voting power of the Unaffiliated Shareholders of GTC will also be reduced.
 See "Risk Factors--Control by Principal Shareholders and Increased Voting Power of the Gill Family."
 The dilution resulting from the Reorganization could reduce the market price of GTC Common Stock unless and until earnings growth or other business synergies sufficient to offset the effect of such issuance can be achieved.
 There can be no assurance that such synergies or earnings growth will be achieved.
-See "Selected Unaudited Pro Forma Combined Financial Data--Comparative Per Share Data" and "The Reorganization--Dilution.
+See "Selected Unaudited Pro Forma Combined Financial Data--Comparative Per Share Data" and "The Reorganization--Dilution."